 and PACKAGE

 categories protect compatibility in generated code.
-For example, deleting an enum or message

-often removes the corresponding type in generated code.
-Any code that refers to that enum or message will then fail to
+Any code that refers to that enum or message then fails to compile.

-enum and marked ARENA_FOO
+enum and mark ARENA_FOO

 as deprecated: